afo/oxbridge-masterclass/README.md

-# Github Page repo for Data-X VSE
+# Github Page repo for the Oxbrdige Masterclass